AhmadALiZ14/Tetris_CPP/readme.md

            * A bomb will fall after random time, giving player some advantages
            * A complete Menu
+           * Game Levels : Number of next Block Suggestions and falling speed
            * Scoring : High Scores

 -----------COMPILE AND RUN-----------